 \subsubsection{Reference-Based Feature Repair Module}

-How to deal with the defective feature is a major challenge in defect detection.
-The FMR-Net \cite{FMR-Net} method leverages memory-generated features to repair defective features.
-However, the feature maps generated by memory mechanisms \cite{MemAE} may also contain defective features.
-Therefore, we choose a fixed reference defect-free image to repair defects.
-As shown in Fig. \ref{fig_3} (b), we name the feature maps of the fixed reference defect-free image extracted by the encoder as reference feature map and denote them as ${F_{ref}} \in {R^{{H_F} \times {W_F} \times {C_F}}}$, where $H_F$, $W_F$ and $C_F$ represent the height, width and the number of channels, respectively, of the feature maps.
+Addressing the defective features is a major challenge in defect detection.
+The FMR-Net \cite{FMR-Net} method leverages memory-generated features to repair the defective features.
+However, the feature maps generated by the memory mechanisms \cite{MemAE} may also contain defective features.
+Therefore, we choose a fixed reference defect-free image to repair the defects.
+As shown in Fig. \ref{fig_3} (b), we name the feature maps of the fixed reference defect-free image extracted by the encoder the reference feature map and denote them as ${F_{ref}} \in {R^{{H_F} \times {W_F} \times {C_F}}}$, where $H_F$, $W_F$ and $C_F$ represent the height, width and number of channels, respectively, of the feature maps.
 Then, we divide the reference feature map into non-overlapping patches, which are named reference local feature patches and are denoted by $B = \{ {b_1},{b_2}, \cdots ,{b_N}\}$, where ${b_i} \in {R^{K \times K \times {C_F}}}$, $i \in (1, \cdots ,\frac{{{H_F}}}{K} \times \frac{{{W_F}}}{K})$ and $K$ is the patch size.
-Similarly, we denote the original real/artificial defective feature map by $F_d/F_{ad}$ and apply the same feature decomposition operation described above for a set of original local feature patches $P = \{ {p_1},{p_2}, \cdots ,{p_N}\}$, where the size of $p_i$ is the same as the $b_i$.
+Similarly, we denote the original real/artificial defective feature map by $F_d/F_{ad}$ and apply the same feature decomposition operation described above for a set of original local feature patches $P = \{ {p_1},{p_2}, \cdots ,{p_N}\}$, where the size of $p_i$ is the same as $b_i$.
 To match the defective patches with reference defect-free patches, we calculate the cosine similarity between them as:

-where $\left\| \cdot \right\|$ represents the modulus of a tensor and $S_{i,j}$ represents the similarity map $S$ at location $(i, j)$, which calculates the similarity of $ith$ original defective feature patch and $jth$ reference feature patch.
-Then, we apply the softmax function to get the normalized similarity:
+where $\left\| \cdot \right\|$ represents the modulus of a tensor, and $S_{i,j}$ represents the similarity map $S$ at the location $(i, j)$, which calculates the similarity of the $ith$ original defective feature patch and the $jth$ reference feature patch.
+Then, we apply the softmax function to obtain the normalized similarity:

-Finally, we utilize the reference local feature patches $B$ and the normalized similarity map ${\bar S}$ to reconstruct the output repaired local feature patches $\bar P = \{ {{\bar p}_1},{{\bar p}_2}, \cdots ,{{\bar p}_N}\} $ , described as follows:
+Finally, we utilize the reference local feature patches $B$ and the normalized similarity map ${\bar S}$ to reconstruct the output repaired local feature patches $\bar P = \{ {{\bar p}_1},{{\bar p}_2}, \cdots ,{{\bar p}_N}\} $, described as follows:

 Then, we obtain the output repaired feature map $F_{rep}$ by directly composing all the repaired local feature patches.